How to Get Filled With the Holy Spirit?

 Love leads to obedience, and obedience leads to the filling of the Holy Spirit.
-“And we are his witnesses of these things; and so is also the Holy Ghost, whom God hath given to them that obey him” (Acts 5:32).
-The Lord explained that love moves the person to obey God’s law then God in in turn fills the person with His Spirit.
+Luke affirmed this truth, “And we are his witnesses of these things; and so is also the Holy Ghost, whom God hath given to them that obey him” (Acts 5:32).
+The Lord explained that love moves the person to obey God’s law then God, in turn, fills the person with His Spirit.

 The obedience of the creature to the Creator is the foundation and essence of right relations with God.
-The angels obey God (Ps.
-103:20, 21), but in love, not in cold, legal formality.
-Likewise, people are to obey God (Ps.
-103:17, 18; Eccl.
-12:13), but in love (John 14:15) and by His enabling power.
+The angels obey God (Psalms 103:20, 21), but in love, not in cold, legal formality.
+Likewise, people are to obey God (Psalms 103:17, 18; Ecclesiastes 12:13), but in love (John 14:15) and by His enabling power.

 The most basic fact about the Spirit is that He leads into all truth and convicts of sin.
 “But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you” (John 14:26).

 Therefore, a person could not be filled with the Holy Spirit without being reproved of breaking the law.
 Lying, stealing, adultery, Sabbath-breaking, coveting (Exodus 20) and so on, will not not be found in a Spirit-filled life of a true follower of Christ.